daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ### Plot anomalies

-We are adding two methods, to plot one of the testing reconstructed sequences and to overlay the anomalies on the original test data plot.
+We introduce two methods, to plot one of the testing reconstructed sequences and to overlay the anomalies on the original test data plot.

 ```python
     def plot_one_reconstructed_testing_sequence(self, sequence_num: int):